Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 Her tone was professional and cool.

-Contrasted with her usual warm, bubbly messaging style, the words pelted me like driving rain.
+Contrasted with her usual warm, bubbly messaging style, usually filled with compliments about my “handsome face”, and how much she missed me, and couldn’t wait to see me, the words pelted me like driving rain.

 Comedians have joked, “When a woman is done with you, she sends you text messages that sound like emails from a co-worker you don’t like”.